 Tips for Using a VPN for Travel

 - Use your VPN when booking flights.
 It can be cheaper to book a flight in one part of the world than another.
-Yes, you can input the same starting and ending points in Scandinavia and be delivered a different price than you would get if you were in Australia.
-That’s because algorithms determine flight prices and location is one factor in the process.
-However, airlines and booking sites know where you are based on your IP address and that can be changed.
+Airlines and booking sites know where you are located based on your IP address.
 Your IP address is the address the Internet sees when you're connecting to it.
 It will be different at home than it will be at a hotel or in another country.
-With your VPN on your IP address changes based on the server you're connected to and it’s location which can be almost anywhere in the world.
-You decide what server you want to be connected to and the algorithm will serve up a price based on the location of that server not on where you actually are.
-Test a few options to see if you can get a better price on a flight.
+With your VPN on, your IP address changes based on the location of the server you're connected to, which can be almost anywhere in the world.
+Change your VPN server location and you may find some better flight deals.
+For more on booking flights, read Get the Best Deals on Flights: Here’s How.

 As You Travel

 Here are more tips for using a VPN on the road and at home.